 (f) the licensee modifies or installs a swimming pool at the place;

-(g) the licensee becomes aware of any change to any other fact or circumstance relating to or affecting the provision of the early childhood family day care service.
+(g) the licensee becomes aware of any change to any other fact or circumstance relating to or affecting the provision of the service.

 (2) The notice must include particulars of the change of circumstances, including, where relevant, the name of the new usual occupant.